 Additionally, search services and category 1 platforms will be subject to specific rules in order to minimize the publication or hosting of fraudulent advertising.
 Finally, the protection of minors is central to the regulation and providers will have to implement child protection measures such as age verification and risk assessments into their platforms.

 Concretely, providers of online services will have to adopt a streamlined set of processes that allow for continuous compliance, notably with obligations such as transparency reporting.

-It is important to note that the current version of the Online Safety Bill is a draft and is subject to change.
-On the 7th of September, Prime Minister Liz Truss confirmed that the government would continue with the Bill, with “some tweaks”.
-One such item in the Bill which is under heavy scrutiny is its focus on ‘Legal but Harmful’ content, with opponents stating that such a point goes against free speech laws.
-To that end, it is essential for organisations that may be impacted to start assessing their platforms in order to ensure compliance when the Online Safety Bill does eventually come into force.
+It is important to note that the current version of the Online Safety Bill is a draft and is thus subject to change.
+On the 7th of September, then Prime Minister Liz Truss confirmed that the government would continue with the Bill, with “some tweaks”.
+One such item in the Bill which came under heavy scrutiny, and was later dropped on the 28th November, was its focus on ‘Legal but Harmful’ content.
+To that end, it is essential for organisations that may be impacted to stay abreast of developments and start assessing their platforms in order to ensure compliance when the Online Safety Bill does eventually come into force.